« Return to "Teaching Effectively"

 If you have implemented UDL in a course copy, paste and modify the UDL Statement below.
 Once the statement has been customized to a specific course it can be included on the course site, learning plan, as well as anywhere else you feel students will see it.

-The Centre for Teaching & Learning has designed a Course Master Template with UDL elements for MyCanvas.
-The template can be used by Mohawk College educators as a starting point for new course builds or when redeveloping a course.
-The CTL Course Master Template (UDL) is evidenced-based, has incorporated student feedback, and includes a wide range of UDL elements.
-In addition, the template is fully customizable and is supportive of all delivery modalities.
+The Centre for Teaching & Learning Innovation has designed a MyCanvas course template that embeds UDL.
+The CTLI UDL Course Template can be used by Mohawk College educators as a starting point for new course builds or when redeveloping a course.
+The CTLI UDL Course Template is evidence-based, has incorporated student and educator feedback, and includes a wide range of UDL elements.
+In addition, the template is customizable and supportive of all delivery modalities.

 Additional Time for Quizzes/Tests/Exams